quaquel/EMAworkbench/docs/source/tutorial.rst

 Using the following script, we reproduce figures similar to the 3D figures in `Pruyt & Hamarat (2010) <http://www.systemdynamics.org/conferences/2010/proceed/papers/P1389.pdf>`_.
 But using :func:`pairs_scatter`.
-It shows for the three different policies their behavior on the total number of deaths, the hight of the heighest peak of the pandemic, and the point in time at which this peak was reached.
+It shows for the three different policies their behavior on the total number of deaths, the height of the heigest peak of the pandemic, and the point in time at which this peak was reached.

 .. literalinclude:: ../../examples/flu_pairsplot.py